"Adopt the pace of nature: her secret is patience" Ralph Waldo Emerson

 Join us on the Three Capes Track.

-Please note we are the only guided walking company authorised by the Tasmanian Parks & Wildlife Service to offer the Three Capes Track and stay within the national park each night.
+We are the only guided walking company authorised by the Tasmanian Parks & Wildlife Service to offer the Three Capes Track and stay within the national park each night.

-6kms; 2 hours walking
+Approximately 2 hours walking

 In Denman’s Cove we’ll fuel you with local produce for lunch, in preparation for a gentle walk through coastal woodland to the rocky refuge of Surveyors Cove.
 At this point, if the Southern Ocean begs, head for a dip before a gradual incline up to the lodge.